How to Become a High School Teacher: A Step by Step Guide

 High school teachers dedicate their time to one subject.
 While you may teach different classes or levels on that subject, it will all be related.
 (Contrast this to elementary school teachers who cover multiple subjects.)

-You should pick a subject that you love.
+Pick a subject that you love.
 Not only will you maintain your own interest year over year, you’ll be more likely to have a positive impact in the classroom.
 Think back to your favorite high school teachers.
 They probably stand out because of their infectious enthusiasm for the material.
 Indeed, one of the major perks of teaching is the ability to inspire your students.

 According to the Learning Policy Institute, subject areas with the highest demand for teachers across the country are: